1978 Taiwanese presidential election

 Indirect elections were held for the presidency and vice-presidency of the government of the Republic of China on Taiwan on March 21, 1978.
 The vote took place at the Chung-Shan Building in Yangmingshan, Taipei.
 Premier Chiang Ching-kuo, son of former President Chiang Kai-shek, was elected as the President with Governor of Taiwan Province Hsieh Tung-min who became the first Taiwan-born Vice President.

-Incumbent President Yen Chia-kan who succeeded Chiang Kai-shek who died in office in the capacity of Vice President in 1975 decided not to seek for re-election to make way for Chiang King-kuo, son of Chiang Kai-shek and the then premier and chairman of the Kuomintang.
+Incumbent Yen Chia-kan, who rose to the presidency after the death of Chiang Kai-shek, chose not to seek re-election and called on the National Assembly to support Chiang Ching-kuo, the son of Chiang Kai-shek and the then-premier and Chairman of the Kuomintang.

 Electors

 The election was conducted by the National Assembly in its meeting place Chung-Shan Building in Yangmingshan, Taipei.
 According to the Temporary Provisions against the Communist Rebellion, National Assembly delegates elected in the following elections were eligible to vote: